anandprems/anandprems/README.md

 * Scribbling (in Tamil i call it as KIRUKKAL)

+* Drawing with my BHUBHU

+* Exploring new things like learning from our society what to do and what not to do? (looks silly but many dont have this habit)

-* Cooking (sometimes feedback makes me budding chef too)
+* Cooking (sometimes feedback makes me to think budding chef too)

 * during pandemic time its full time with my son (literally he is not leaving me alone)